 Does having Crohn’s Disease affect your running?

-It sure does.
+Um, yeah.
+Big time.
 Some days I can get through a dozen miles feeling fine, but other days my stomach kicks in after one and I find myself bolting for the nearest bathroom.
-I have learned to plan my runs according to where a bathroom might be, which isn’t necessarily convenient, but keeps me much more at ease while I’m cruising around.
+I always plan my runs around where the bathrooms are located.

 How do you treat Crohn’s Disease?